 Kava has been found to improve quality of sleep.
 Alongwith valerian root, chamomile,

 Kava Kava can be very effective to treat opium withdrawal symptoms.
 It can relax body

 and mind of the patient and improves the mood, which can help him fight withdrawal

 One of the most important obstacles to beginning detox and the recovery process is your decision to make a commitment to heal your mind, body, and spirit.
 You wouldn’t be on this website if not for an interest in managing opiate withdrawal symptoms.
 Don’t be deterred by PAWS – I am a recovering addict myself and it truly does get better.
 If you take good care of yourself you can live a life beyond your wildest dreams.
-An excellent supplement product called brand new product called Withdrawal Ease combines dozens of the best natural ingredients to help with your energy level, mood, aches and pains, sleepless nights, and restless limbs that still may linger.
+An excellent supplement product called brand new product called Detox Cushion combines dozens of the best natural ingredients to help with your energy level, mood, aches and pains, sleepless nights, and restless limbs that still may linger.
 Their formula includes both daytime and nighttime formulations to make your detox as comfortable and easy as possible.
 What would you pay to be finally free of the opiate monkey on your back without aid?